z-montgomery/Zach.Montgomery.Academic/content/home/community.md

 +++

-•2019   _Heartland Pagan Festival_, Don't Fear the Researcher: Pagan Studies, Fieldwork, and You (May)
+•2019   _Heartland Pagan Festival_, "Don't Fear the Researcher: Pagan Studies, Fieldwork, and You" (May) •2019   _Temple Scarlet Presents_, "A History of Tantra" (Jan 26)